 Special correction algorithms that are more complex than a simple scalar value should be specified in the ICD.

-Any other corrections applied to the data shall be agreed by the service provider and the customer Agencies and specified in an ICD.
+Any other corrections applied to the data should be agreed by the service provider and the customer Agencies and specified in an ICD.

 All data type keywords in the TDM Data Section must be from 3.5, which specifies for each keyword: